Use iCloud Keychain to keep information secure on Mac

 Choose Apple menu > System Preferences, click Apple ID , select iCloud in the sidebar, click Options to the right of Keychain, then click Details.

-In the dialog that appears, enter your Apple ID and password that you use with iCloud, then click Allow.
+In the dialogue that appears, enter your Apple ID and password that you use with iCloud, then click Allow.

 Change how new devices can be approved